minjong-ha/minjong-ha.github.io/docs/_posts/2023-04-01-precommit.markdown

 ## Introduction

-Pre-commit hook is a script or command that is executed before a commit is made.
+Pre-commit hook is a script or command that is executed before commit.
-It's a way to automatically perform some checks or actions on project before it is committed, which can help you catch errors or prevent mistakes from being committed to your repository.
+It is a method that automatically performing some checks or actions on project before it is committed, which can help to catch errors or prevent mistakes.

 ## Pre-commit Hook

-To set up a pre-commit hook in Git, you need to create a script or command and save it in a file named "pre-commit" in your repository's ".git/hooks" directory.
+To set up a pre-commit hook in git, you need to create a script or command and save it in a file named "pre-commit" in your repository: ".git/hooks".
-This script should exit with a non-zero status code if the commit should be rejected, or with a zero status code if the commit is allowed.
+The script should exit with a non-zero status code if the commit should be rejected, or with a zero status code if the commit is allowed.

-For example, I want to apply 'black' and check format with 'pylint' on my python files that I want to commit.
+For example, Suppose that I want to apply 'black' and check format with 'pylint' on my python files that I want to commit.
 In this case, I can write pre-commit hook:
 ```bash
 #!/bin/bash